keystonejs/keystone/examples/custom-session-az-swa/README.md

 ## Features

-- React frontend with login/logout functionality
+- React frontend with login/logout functionality, and role-based authorization tests
 - KeystoneJS backend with authorization based on roles
 - Custom session implementation using `x-ms-client-principal` header